-The teacher candidate must complete a formal application for Student Teaching by submitting a Student Teaching Application Portfolio in TaskStream by the last day to add a class in the semester prior to enrolling in student teaching.
-After submission, the placement specialist, Teacher Education Unit, and the Teacher Education Board, who makes final approval of all candidates wishing to enroll in student teaching, review the applications and render a final decision on candidacy for student teaching.
-The student will be notified in the Teacher Education Board.
-The Placement Specialist/Advisor will notify the student of his/her placement for Student Teaching.
+The teacher candidate must complete a formal application for student teaching by submitting a Student Teaching Application Portfolio in TaskStream by the last day to add a class in the semester prior to enrolling in student teaching.
+After submission, the Director of Field Placement, Teacher Education Unit, and the Teacher Education Board, who makes final approval of all candidates wishing to enroll in student teaching, review the applications and render a final decision on candidacy for student teaching.
+The teacher candidate will be notified in writing of the decision of the Teacher Education Board.
+The Placement Specialist/ Advisor will notify the teacher candidate of his/her placement for student teaching.